 For best practices advice, refer to Variables and Vaults.

-To run a playbook that contains vault-encrypted data files, you must pass one of two flags.
-To specify the vault-password interactively:
+To run a playbook that contains vault-encrypted data files, you must provide the vault password.

 ansible-playbook site.yml --ask-vault-pass